 2. A Poor Candidate Experience

 The beauty of virtual recruitment tools is that they can make everything, from harvesting candidate resumes to requesting interviews, an automated, streamlined experience.
 It also promotes a transparent communication process, which is a great stress reliever for candidates.
-Automated tools are an accurate and fast way to connect the right candidates with the right jobs—without wasting time.

 Here are a few other ways technology improves the candidate experience: